Want to lose weight with Multigrain Atta?

 How to make multigrain atta at home?

+The best multigrain atta in India is the one that is homemade.
 It is very simple.
 Go and buy the grains of your choice and take it to the local mill to grind them.
 You can keep the mixing quantity the same for each type.
 You can forego wheat if you are gluten-intolerant and include other grains.
 (8)

-In average, an Indian family’s atta needs are around 15 kg in 30 days.
+On average, an Indian family’s atta needs are around 15 kg in 30 days.
 India is one of the largest producers of food grains in the world.
 There are many options available here to make a selection from.

 Consult a dietitian or your doctor before you make any additions to your diet plan.
 Ask your dietitian to decide on your ingredients and mixing quantity.
 Check if you have any allergies to any of the grains.
 You can happily skip what you are allergic to and make your own multigrain atta at home.